awsdocs/amazon-chime-sdk-developer-guide/doc_source/webhooks.md

 **To integrate a webhook with a chat room**

 1. Get the webhook URL from the chat room administrator\.
-For more information, see [Adding Webhooks to Chat Rooms](https://docs.aws.amazon.com/chime/latest/ug/webhooks.html) in the *Amazon Chime User Guide*\.
+For more information, see [Adding webhooks to chat rooms](https://docs.aws.amazon.com/chime/latest/ug/webhooks.html) in the *Amazon Chime User Guide*\.

 1. Use the webhook URL in the script or application that you created to send messages to the chat room: